 This invention describes the design and development of a more efficient and flexible SOFC system with thicker SOFC interconnects used as a storage medium for storing thermal energy.
 Total heat capacity is increased by increasing the mass of the interconnects within the fuel cell.
 For example, a 500 kW SOFC at the nominal or baseline condition has approximately 2.6 GJ of stored thermal energy.
 By modifying the design and materials of construction this amount of energy can be easily doubled, substantially improving the capacity of the SOFC as a dynamic TES device.
 During transient operation, heat could be stored or removed without adversely affecting the temperature gradient within the fuel cell, dramatically increasing system flexibility.

-Inventors: David Tucker, Nor Farida Harun, Paul Jablonski, and Lawrence Shadle
+Inventors: David Tucker, Nor Farida Harun, Paul Jablonski, Larry Shadle

 For more information Contact Us